TanDao01262000/nima-agent/README.md

   - [License](#license)
 ## About the Project

-Do you ever spend a huge amout of time on the internet to just find a movie for you or your family and end up watching nothing?
+Do you ever spend a huge amount of time on the internet to just find a movie for you or your family and end up watching nothing?
 If so, **NIMA** is a solution for you!

 **NIMA** is your assistant which can answer any of your question about movie or relating topics such as what movie to watch, awards winners, or even asking about a movie's detail or stats from IMDB.